 Cost of textbooks and online supplements varies each year due to publisher pricing.
 Students can expect to pay approximately $1,500 for textbooks and online supplements during the two years of professional study.

 Tuition refunds are handled according to the guidelines of the respective college or university.

 Housing is the responsibility of the student.
 It is recommended that students locate in the Madison area.

 Radiologic Technology students are expected to abide by a professional dress code.
 The cost of appropriate professional attire is the responsibility of the student.
-Students can expect to pay $500-$700 for professional attire during the two-years of clinical study.
+Costs for professional attire can vary widely, but students can expect to pay $200-300 for professional attire during the two-years of clinical study.

-Student attire shall consist of navy blue scrub suit, white lab coat (optional but recommended), white leather athletic shoes or surgical clogs.
+Student attire shall consist of navy blue scrub suit, white lab coat (optional but recommended) and athletic shoes or surgical clogs (white, black or brown are acceptable colors).
 Foot wear must cover the entire foot.

 Students are responsible for their own health insurance.
 It is highly recommended that students carry personal health insurance while in the program.